Understanding 403(b) Plans

 Benefits of contributing to a 403(b) plan

-Some of the benefits of contributing to a 403(b) are similar to those of a 401(k).
-When you make a contribution, you’ll reduce your taxable income in the current year, build tax-deferred savings, and accelerate your retirement saving timeline.
-Roth accounts, or Roth 403(b)s, if available, work in the opposite fashion.
+Just like when you make a contribution to a traditional 401(k), you’ll reduce your taxable income in the current year, build tax-deferred savings, and accelerate your retirement saving timeline.
+Roth accounts, or Roth 403(b)s, if available, work in the opposite fashion: Contributions will count toward your taxable income this year, but you’ll enjoy tax-free retirement income in the future.

 Restrictions of a 403(b) plan

-Like a 401(k), taking money out of your tax-deferred (or pre-tax) 403(b) plan will lead to ordinary income tax as well as early withdrawal penalties if you’re not yet 59.5 or older.
+Like a 401(k), taking money out of your tax-deferred (or pre-tax) 403(b) plan will lead to ordinary taxes (both federal income tax and state) as well as early withdrawal penalties if you’re not yet 59.5 or older.

 When you reach age 73, you’ll also have to manage Required Minimum Distributions (RMDs).

-Finally, you’ll also have access to only a relatively limited set of investment options, at least when compared to those available inside an IRA.
+Finally, you’ll likely have access to only a relatively limited set of investment options, at least when compared to those available inside an individual retirement account.

-Contributions to a 403(b) plan must be made through payroll deductions, and, like a 401(k), there are limits to how much an employee can contribute.
+Contributions to a 403(b) plan must be made through payroll deductions, and, like a 401(k), there are contribution limits to how much an employee can contribute, though an employer match can help.

 IRA Rollovers